Chesapeake noteholders, BNY Mellon escalate bond battle

 The case is Chesapeake Energy Corp. v.
 Bank of New York Mellon Trust Co NA, U.S. District Court, Southern District of New York, No. 13-01582.

-Reporting by Jonathan Stempel in New York; Additional reporting by Brian Grow; Editing by Nick Zieminski and John Wallace
+Reporting by Bernard Vaughan and Jonathan Stempel in New York; Additional reporting by Brian Grow in Atlanta; Editing by Nick Zieminski, John Wallace and Lisa Shumaker